perlgui/cinnamon-automatic-tiling/README.md

 ![Screenshot](screenshots/6.png)

-Windows are automatically arranged when opened or closed:
+1. Windows are automatically arranged when opened or closed:

 - **1 window** - fullscreen
 - **2 windows** - side by side (vertical split, togglable to horizontal)
 - **3 windows** - master + stack layout (mirrorable)
 - **4 windows** - 2×2 grid
 - **5+ windows** - overflow to the next workspace

+2. Windows are automatically arranged/re-tiled when one or more tiles are minimized and unminimized.

+3. Tiles can be swapped by drag and drop.

+4. Resized tiles keep their size when switching workspaces (this is not stable enough yet but is working)

 All layout behaviour is configurable from **System Settings -> Windows _ Tiling**.